Matanbenami12/Identify_small_objects_SSD/README.md

 ```

-We will do all again with SSD artus
+We will do all again with SSD resnet
 and chack what is better
 Now let's the diffrent